 has bibliographic entry text: literal The literal text of a bibliographic entry (i.e. a reference) occurring in the reference list (or elsewhere) within a bibliographic resource, that references another bibliographic resource.
 The reference text should be recorded “as given” in the citing bibliographic resource, including any errors (e.g. mis-spellings of authors’ names, or changes from “β” in the original published title to “beta” in the reference text) or omissions (e.g. omission of the title of the referenced bibliographic resource, or omission of sixth and subsequent authors’ names, as required by certain publishers), and in whatever format it has been made available.
 For instance, the reference text can be either as plain text or as a block of XML.

-references: bibliographic resource (br) The corpus identifier of the cited bibliographic resource to which this bibliographic entry relates.
+references: bibliographic resource (br) The cited bibliographic resource to which this bibliographic entry relates.

+Metadata elements associated with an individual virtual entity

+In this section, we introduce all the metadata elements that may be associated with each of the following OCC virtual entities.

+Metadata elements that may be associated with any OCC virtual entity

+has virtual identifier: virtual identifier In addition to the internal corpus virtual identifier assigned to the virtual entity (format: [virtual entity short name]/[virtual local identifier], as specified above), other external identifiers can be specified through this attribute (e.g. OCC Citation Identifier).

+Metadata elements that may be associated with a citation

+has citing document: bibliographic resource (br) The bibliographic resource which acts as source for the citation.

+has cited document: bibliographic resource (br) The bibliographic resource which acts as target for the citation.

+has citation time span: integer The date interval (expressed in whole years) between the publication year of the cited bibliographic resource and the publication year of the citing bibliographic resource.

-Metadata elements associated with identifiers
+Metadata elements associated with identifiers and virtual identifiers

-In this section we introduce all the metadata elements with which an external third-party identifier of an OCC bibliographic entity may be associated.
+In this section, we introduce all the metadata elements with which an external identifier of an OCC bibliographic or virtual entity may be associated.
+All the data about the identifiers of bibliographic entities will be stored in the graph https://w3id.org/oc/corpus/id/.

-Metadata elements associated with an identifier (graph: https://w3id.org/oc/corpus/id/)
+Metadata elements associated with an identifier

-has literal value: literal The string representing the identifier (e.g. 10.1987/4567.98).
+has literal value: literal The string representing the identifier (e.g. “10.1987/4567.98”).

 has scheme: thing The particular identifier scheme to which the identifier belongs (e.g. DOI).

+Metadata elements associated with a virtual identifier

+has literal value: literal The string representing the identifier (e.g. “occ:1-18”).

+has scheme: thing The particular identifier scheme to which the identifier belongs (e.g. OCC Citation Identifier).

 Provenance information

 Each of the aforementioned bibliographic entities introduced into the corpus has associated provenance information that documents the curatorial processes that have led to the current OCC description of that resource.
-In this section we introduce all the provenance metadata elements that constitute the provenance information for a particular OCC bibliographic entity, all of which elements are stored within the entity’s single provenance graph.
+In this section, we introduce all the provenance metadata elements that constitute the provenance information for a particular OCC bibliographic entity, all of which elements are stored within the entity’s single provenance graph.

 Metadata elements that may be associated with a snapshot of entity metadata (se) (graph: [entity provenance URL])